ARTICLE CATEGORIES

 • Can thrive in drought and inclement weather situations.

-• Environmentally sustainable for pesticide-free farming because they have developed natural resistance to native predators.
+• Are environmentally sustainable for pesticide-free farming because they have developed natural resistance to native predators.

-• Has a positive impact on the local environment and ecosystem by forming natural “communities” with other plants.
+• Have a positive impact on the local environment and ecosystem by forming natural “communities” with other plants.

 Non-Native Plants

-• Unnaturally introduced (deliberately or by accident) into an environment in which they did not evolve.
+• Are unnaturally introduced, deliberately or by accident, into an environment in which they did not evolve.

-• Are not well-suited for pesticide-free farming because they are not naturally resistant to native predators.
+• Are not as well-suited for pesticide-free farming because they are not naturally resistant to native predators.

-• Has a negative impact on the local environment and ecosystem because they have a tendency to take over a habitat, require pesticides to thrive, and are not natural food sources for neighboring wildlife.
+• May have a negative impact on the local environment and ecosystem because they have a tendency to take over a habitat, require pesticides to thrive, and are not natural food sources for neighboring wildlife.

 Bottom line: organic in nature and indigenously sourced are best.
 This is important to remember when deciding where to buy essential oils.